 The school makes accommodations for students who become sick at school by removing them from the rest of the student population until the parent or other authorized person can take the student home.
 Students with fevers or communicable diseases will be sent home to reduce the risk of infection to the student body.
-Students who have been sent home with fever, vomiting, or diarrhea cannot return to school the next day.
+Students who have been sent home with fever (100.4 and over), vomiting, or diarrhea cannot return to school the next day.